cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 #### Course Prep steps
 These are the logical steps for a trainer to prep for a course (details below):
-- Create a Gardener trial cluster for your training
+- Get/ create a Gardener cluster for your training
 - Download your trainer .kube/config from Gardener that lets you control the cluster
 - On your VM, run the script to generate the kube configs for the participants
 - Copy the generated configs to the config share of this course